 I’ve been looking at the job postings at work for a different nursing position, but have not had much success.
-I think it would help me emotionally and physically to get out of labor and delivery since my back continues to hurt from all the physical labor.
+I think it would help me emotionally and physically to get out of labor and delivery since my back continues to hurt from all the physical stress.
 I would like a daytime Monday through Friday job so I can attend church more on the weekends.
 I’m also not sleeping that well during the day and have trouble turning around from night shift.
-This is a tall order in the middle of a recession, but I know God won’t test me above what I can bear, and that His timing is perfect.
+This is a tall order in the middle of a recession, but I know God won’t test me above what I can bear, and His timing is perfect.

 March 5, 1983 – Nursing Staff Development

-Oh, I just want to love and know Christ more, and make Him known to others!
+Oh, I just want to love and know Christ more and make Him known to others.
 “Tis so sweet to trust in Jesus” as the old hymn says.
 In rereading my entry written in September, I can see how the Lord has answered prayer in so many ways.
 When I had given up finding a new job and was thoroughly enjoying working in Labor and Delivery, the Lord opened a new position for me in Staff Development.

-I just started this week, and I think it will be a good fit.
+I just started this week, and think it will be a good fit.
 I still work night shift Sundays through Thursdays, but I have weekends and holidays off.
 I will be orienting new nurses on the various units of this 1000 bed hospital, teaching inservices (continuing education) for the nurses, responding to Code E’s (cardiac arrest), and writing policies.

 The most helpful book I ever read on Loneliness has this title by Elisabeth Elliot.
 She was widowed twice.
 Her first husband, Jim Elliot, was martyred 27 months after they married in Ecuador by the Indians they were trying to reach with the gospel.
 She tells that story vividly in “Through Gates of Splendor“.
 She raised her daughter alone after his death.
 She spoke of the early days when she was a new widow and said God had given her the gift of widowhood.